dida-do/GeoGrapher/docs/source/basic_cutting.rst

 .. _cutting_every_raster_to_a_grid:

-Cutting Every Raster To A Grid of Rasters
+Cutting every raster to a grid of rasters
 =========================================

 To create a new dataset in ``target_data_dir`` from a source dataset in